natacha-beck/imputePrepSanger/README.md

 6. Using BCFTOOLS run a check to make sure the reference alleles match with the ref alleles in HRC panel.
 7. Using BCFTOOLS make sure the positions are sorted.

 Note that the thresholds mentionned above at step 3 are "hard coded" (are not yet option/parameters), and therefore should be change in the perl script directly if needed.
+While the thresholds at step 2 are parameters to be passed in the command line, we suggest some values but these should take into account the data (number of samples, etc.).

 ### How to run the pipeline

 This script was created to use in a docker container (see docker file:...).
 For this reason:

-* it assumes a certain folder hierarchy

-If you wish to run the pipeline using the shell script, it is important to respect the folder hierarchy (or to change the path variables in the script).
-You might also want to download the reference dataset only once, and then comment/erase the lines in the script that download these dataset.

-#### Files needed

-If you wish to use the shell script directly, this is where the files from github repository should be located:

-1. The file "ucsc2ensembl.txt" should be moved to the folder imputePrepSanger/ressources/HRC_refSites/

 #### Softwares needed